Exploratory Data Analysis (EDA): Correlation Analysis

 Pearson Correlation Coefficient

-Covariance between two variables/columns
+Covariance between two Quan. columns

-• Suppose \(X=[\text{x}_1,\text{x}_2,...,\text{x}_n]\) be a quantitative column.
+• Suppose \(X=[\text{x}_1,\text{x}_2,...,\text{x}_n]\) be a quan. column.

 • Mean/average: \(\overline{\text{x}}=\displaystyle\frac{1}{n}\sum_{i=1}\text{x}_i\).